 For this oral exam, the student is supposed to suggest the three members of the examination committee: one committee head (member 1) and two further members (members 2 and 3).
-The head of the committee must not be the thesis advisor.
-It is recommended that the second committee member is the thesis advisor and teaches a mandatory or elective track subject.
-The third committee member should teach an elective track subject in case member 2 teaches a mandatory subject, or vice versa.
-In total, both a mandatory and an elective track subject should be covered.
+This first committee member presides over the thesis defense and may or may not be the thesis supervisor.
+The second committee member should examine the subject “Machine Learning and Perception”.
+The third committee member should examine the chosen elective track.
+The thesis advisor should be a committee member.

 As a basic principle, the Master’s examination may cover all subjects that the student has taken during her/his Master’s degree.
 Examiners should not narrow down the content of the examination too much beforehand.
 Additionally, all three examiners are urged to take an active part in all three parts of the examination.
 Nevertheless, each examiner is formally assigned one part of the examination and responsible for the according grade.
 The total grade is the rounded average of the three individual grades.

-To register for the Master’s examination, students should use this form (in the form, the committee head and the first examiner are one and the same person).
-The first part of the oral exam is already filled in as „Presentation and defense of Master’s thesis“.
-Subject two and three should name the chosen mandatory and elective track subjects, respectively.
+To register for the Master’s examination, students should use this form, opens a file (in the form, the committee head and the first examiner are one and the same person).
+The first part of the oral exam is already filled in as „Presentation and defense of Master’s thesis“ (in German).
+Subject two should read “Machine Learning and Perception”, and subject three should name the chosen elective track.